in

 Insulin is an anabolic hormone.
 It is one of the essential hormones the body requires for growth and development.

 It causes the entry of nutrients, primarily glucose, into the cells and increases the body’s stores.
-It increases appetite and especially, if administered in high doses, it can cause the blood sugars to go down, resulting in the activation of the hunger center in the brain.
+It increases appetite and especially if administered in high doses, it can cause the blood sugars to go down, resulting in the activation of the hunger center in the brain.

 Insulin causes weight gain.
 It causes greater weight gain when compared to any of the other oral diabetes medications.

-Different insulin formulations may have slightly different weight-inducing properties, however, Insulin detemir is considered to cause the least weight gain among all the insulins [Ref].
+Different insulin formulations may have slightly different weight-inducing properties; however, Insulin detemir is considered to cause the least weight gain among all the insulins [Ref].

-Insulin detemir is long-acting basal insulin administered once or twice daily.
+Insulin detemir is a long-acting basal insulin administered once or twice daily.
 It is an insulin analog.
 The exact reason why it is associated with relatively less weight gain is not yet known.

 Overall insulin causes a weight gain of about 4 kgs over several months.
 The weight-gaining effects of different insulins are summarized in the table below: